TemperatureLogger/auth-microservice/README.md

 - filters - middlewares for routes
 - token - for signing and decoding
 - models - what i am working with.
 For a better understanding of the code

+GET ROLE -- who the fuck are you? need to implement a request from database to check if is admin